A-Bomb/ghubMacroEditor/instructions.md

 The browser edits settings; it does not run or test macros itself.

-## What does Open JSON open?

-**Yes - it can open the JSON extracted from G Hub's `settings.db`.** More precisely, it expects a G Hub settings JSON document containing macro records, typically together with applications, profiles, and assignments.
-It is not an importer for an arbitrary list of keystrokes or a bare `macro` object.

 The two Open buttons load the same kind of data through different routes:

 | Button | What it reads | Where Save writes |